 Preliminary Engineering Phase - FHWA Funds in PE Phase Only.
 For FHWA funds to be used in the PE phase of the project, the environmental documentation including FHWA NEPA approval, must be completed prior to advertising the project for construction.
 With no federal funds in the right of way or construction phases, the local agency must still follow federal environmental regulations and the Uniform Relocation Assistance and Real Property Acquisition Policies Act.
 A NEPA document must be approved by FHWA and all environmental commitments must be incorporated into the right of way and construction phases.
-Effective October 1, 2012 Section 1518 of MAP-21 amended the Buy America Statute.
-If any phase of a project (PE, RW, CN) within the scope of a NEPA document is awarded using Federal-aid funding then the Buy America provisions will apply to all construction phases within the scope of the NEPA document, regardless of the source of funding.
-Right of way must be acquired per the Right of Way Manual M 26-01 and acquisition may proceed during the PE Phase in accordance with the manual.
+If any phase of a project (PE, RW, CN) within the scope of a NEPA document is awarded using Federal-aid funding, then the Buy America provisions will apply to all construction phases within the scope of the NEPA document, regardless of the source of funding.
+Right of way must be acquired per the Right of Way Manual and acquisition may proceed during the PE Phase in accordance with the manual.